Trineshsagar/AI_Agent/README.md

   * Download and  save all the files (app.py ,agent.py, requirments.txt and create another folder as templets\index.html) ,  in the new folder as "ai-agent".

-  * run the following command in the powershell at  c:\ai-agent python -m venv .venv
+  ➡️ run the following command in the powershell at  c:\ai-agent

+      python -m venv .venv
      .venv\scripts\activate

 ➡️ Launch the Flask app on your local server. 🚀

+      python app.py

 Open the web interface in your browser and start commanding! 🌟